bennettslin/yearlings_bobtail_app/ILLUSTRATOR_TODO.md

 # Illustrator todos
+* Scene audit.
     * Make sure all presences are properly behind or in front as appropriate.
-* Rethink eyes in bubbles?
+    * Identify actor faces to correct.